 With its ancient roots in the Peucetii culture and its position on the Appian way from Rome to the Mediterranean sea, Gravina is dense with history, archaeology and the arts.
 Emperor Frederick II chose the surrounding plateaus as his personal hunting grounds, referring to the area as “Grana dat et Vina”- meaning the land of wheat and wine.

-An hour inland from the Adriatic coast and neighbour to the Unesco World Heritage site of Matera, Gravina has been ruled through history by the Byzantines, Lombards, Normans, Swabians and North Africans and one of its native residents Vincenzo Maria Orsini, went on to become the Pope Benedict XIII.
+An hour inland from both the Adriatic and Ionian coasts and neighbour to the Unesco World Heritage site of Matera, Gravina has been home through history to the Byzantines, Lombards, Normans, Swabians, and North Africans.
+One of its native residents, Vincenzo Maria Orsini, went on to become Pope Benedict XIII.

 Our restoration studio in a local convent is adjacent to the Palazzo and where we work on paintings during their restoration process.
 Our hands-on work and research is conducted onsite on the underground Byzantine frescos of Fornello, Carpentino, and wall paintings at 17th-century Masseria Jesce are located in the countryside.
 The barn of Masseria La Selva serves as our bottega for practice with lime plaster fresco making during our Art Restoration workshop.